matthew-robertson/Useful_things/I Learned Something Today/Geology.md

 This is because the plates there have been ground so smooth that no small earthquakes can happen there.
 When the plates inevitably slip, it'll cause "the big one", since the plates won't have enough dynamic friction to stop moving in a short period of time.
 1. When an earthquake moves on a fault, every point on the faults surface produces shaking.
 So vertical faults (like San Andreas) concentrate shaking on a single line, while ones in a subduction zone cause strong shaking in a wider area.
+1. Earthquakes in China are different, since it doesn't seem to be near the edge of a plate, but still gets them.
+This seems to be because India's movement northward isn't just pushing the Himalayas up, but pushing China out of the was.
+This is because pushing mountains up progressively higher takes more and more work, and at some point it became easier to move China than to raise the Himalayas.

 # Volcanos
 1. There are three kinds of volcanos: